AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 It should fail.
 Why?
 The idf doesn't know about these new files we made.
 See, there's two build systems included in this project, one for the emulator and one for the swadge hardware.
 The emulator uses `make` and the swadge uses `CMake` via `idf.py`. `Make` is able to find the files as long as they're inside the project, but we need to tell `CMake` where the files are.

 Inside `main/CMakeLists.txt` you'll see two big lists: SRCS and INCLUDE_DIRS.
 In SRCS, add any .c files you have.
 In INCLUDE_DIRS, include all directories you've made.
-THis tells CMake to look inside this folder for files and sub folders, so if you forget to add them you're not going to be able to build the program.
+This tells CMake to look inside this folder for files and sub folders, so if you forget to add them you're not going to be able to build the program.

 <img src="./TutorialImages/SRCS.png">
 <img src="./TutorialImages/INCLUDE_DIRS.png">